hfinkel/lfort/docs/InternalsManual.rst

 ====================

-The Frontend library contains functionality useful for building tools on top of the Clang libraries, for example several methods for outputting diagnostics.
+The Frontend library contains functionality useful for building tools on top of the LFort libraries, for example several methods for outputting diagnostics.

 The Lexer and Preprocessor Library
 ==================================